RockefellerArchiveCenter/docs-guide/index.md

 ## Purpose

-This is a guide to managing RAC documentation, including adding to a RAC GitHub repository, converting content to the Markdown format, and editing in Markdown.
-For the policy that defines the approval process by which documentation is selected, designated as internal or external, and added to docs.rockarch.org, refer to the [Rockefeller Archive Center Documentation Site Content Approval Policy](https://docs.rockarch.org/docs-policy/).
+This is a guide to managing RAC documentation, including step-by-step instructions for adding new content to GitHub and the [RAC Documentation Site](https://docs.rockarch.org/) and how to edit existing content that is already on the site.
+It also contains information about how to use GitHub and the Markdown format.
+For the policy that defines the approval process by which documentation is selected, designated as internal or external, and added to docs.rockarch.org, refer to the [RAC Documentation Site Content Approval Policy](https://docs.rockarch.org/docs-policy/).

 ## Platform Structural Overview